 Manage Tension Yourself Or Have The Machine Do it?

-You’ll have control and can stop it if necessary, and this prevents tangles.
+- You have control and can stop it if necessary, preventing tangles

-Some models can control the tension, so you don’t have to, but this is rare, and usually on the very expensive models.
+Some models have features that can control the tension, but this is rare.

 What Size Cakes Do You Need/Prefer?

 The cheaper end usually holds 3.5-4 ounces of yarn.
 The average size is 5-8oz, with some high-quality yarn winders holding 10 oz.
 The largest I’ve seen holds up to 16 oz of yarn!
 Excellent of large blanket patterns requiring lots of wool.

 Will you wind the skeins of yarn for one project at once, or a few and more as needed?
 If you do a lot of the former, you need 5-8 oz.
 If the latter, 4 oz is good.

 These considerations are helpful to make your choice: